 While SOX focuses on IT controls to prevent financial fraud by proving the integrity of financial statements reported to the SEC, it does not directly address cybersecurity.
 What about all the IT controls that must be put in place and audited under the SOX directive?

 These controls are set by and agreed upon by a company’s Board of Directors and audit board.
 Many are general IT controls and may or may not be security centric.
 There are no strict mandates or cybersecurity guidance under SOX.
-An audit will look to see if the controls are in place and report violations as weaknesses.
-If the weaknesses are serious enough, or if a breach occurs as a result, they will be disclosed to the SEC and reported in corporate financial statements, such as the Form 10-K, as material weaknesses.
-This disclosure can have an impact on the reputation and valuation of the company.
+An audit will look to see if the controls are in place and report findings.
+If the findings are serious enough, or if a breach occurs as a result, they could trigger disclosure requirements to the SEC and/or reporting obligations in corporate financial statements, such as the Form 10-K. This disclosure can have an impact on the reputation and valuation of the company.

 SOX does not help companies prevent a cyberattack.
 This problem was recently highlighted by a very serious public exploit targeting an SAP vulnerability, dubbed 10KBLAZE.
 98% of the Fortune 1000 use ERP systems like SAP and Oracle and 77% of the world’s revenue touches these systems.
 The 10KBLAZE exploits that Onapsis addressed yesterday can potentially have such a detrimental impact on a company’s financial health that it could impact the overall economy.